 Still worried that Faith would wake their parents, Louis quickly stepped into the bathroom to pull her out but instead he found himself surrounded by the glittering lights.
 They didn’t seem to be hurting his sister; in fact, she seemed to be enjoying the bright points of light all around her.

 He stepped further into the room.
 As he did so, the lights glowed even more brightly and began to fill the room with a golden hue.
 That’s when Louis noticed a slight tingling all over his body.
 The rugs began to vibrate.

 The light was now so brilliant that he could no longer see the rugs, the walls, or fixtures in the bathroom, or Faith!
-But he could feel her.
+But still he could feel his hand on her shoulder.
 The vibration beneath their feet became stronger as it moved up their legs, making their knees weak.
 They couldn’t stay upright any longer.
 Louis felt himself falling backward—in slow motion.
 Reaching for his sister, he took Faith with him as he landed on his bottom, Faith in his lap.
-It wasn’t the soft rug from the bathroom that he felt beneath him.
-Faith was giggling; this was like a game to her.
+It wasn’t the soft rug from the bathroom that he felt beneath him though.
+Faith was giggling; she was not afraid.

 Leave a comment if you want to know what happened next!